Even from his hospital rooms, Trump tries to convince public he’s in charge

 Though the president wore a mask, the event risked infecting two Secret Service agents who were in the vehicle, as well as other personnel the president may have encountered coming and going from his hospital quarters.
 The move drew widespread criticism from health officials, including a Walter Reed attending physician who was not directly involved in the president’s care.

-One senior administration official defended the outing, claiming that Centers for Disease Control and Prevention protocols were followed, Trump’s medical team approved it, Secret Service agents used personal protective equipment, and that the two who drove with him volunteered to do so.
+One senior administration official defended the outing, claiming that Centers for Disease Control and Prevention protocols were followed, Trump’s medical team approved it, Secret Service agents used personal protective equipment, and the two who drove with him volunteered to do so.

 Assessing how it would play politically, Miller said: “Anyone who hated that [outing] hates the president anyway.”